Dejital/films/README.md

-# films
+# Films Watched

-Site containing a list of films Serge Nevsky watched for the past few years.
+Site containing a list of movies I watched for the last decade.

+## Implementation

+I'm using the npm package `gsjson` to fetch data from my Google spreadsheet where I actually track this stuff.
+Then I munge it together with the client code using the Gulpfile.